LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Methodology

-Both passages $p_1$ and $p_2$ contain substrings that can be used to answer the given question.
-In experiments related to factuality, we employ an implicit inference method by substituting different answer substrings into $p_1$ and $p_2$.
-This approach allows us to determine which passage the LLM primarily references based on the specific answer substring it incorporates into its response.
+In experiments related to factuality, we substitute different answer substrings into $p_1$ and $p_2$.
+This allows us to implicitly infer which passage the LLM references based on the specific answer substring it incorporates into its generated response $g$.
+For example, as seen in the bottom-right of Fig~\ref{fig:overview}, the segments relevant to the query in the two passages are ``Monet Garden'' and ``Ingres Museum,'' respectively.
+Given that the answer ``Monet Garden'' appears in the LLM's final generation, we can infer that the first passage was used as the primary reference.